scalacenter/sbtfix/README.md

 To fill in the gap, sbt rewrites make a best-effort to get this semantic information from sbt at runtime via the Scala reflection API.
-This type information is then interpreted on the fly and used to speculate to perform type-driven rewrites.
+This type information is then interpreted on the fly and used to speculate on type-driven rewrites.

 The core logic of the rewrites assumes the following:

 * Sbt DSL operators are not defined by a third party.
 * If they are defined, they are not binary operators.

-If those conditions are not met, the sbt rewriter will work correctly.
+If those conditions are not met, the migration tool will not rewrite your code correctly.
+Note that this misbehaviour is unlikely to happen -- the likelihood that there exists a library fulfilling those requirements and that you use it in your sbt code is low.

-The sbt runtime interpreter allows the rewrite to get access to all the present sbt keys and analyze their type, however this information is not reliable enough to be called "semantic".
+The sbt runtime analyzer allows the rewrite to get access to all the present sbt keys and analyze their type, however this information is not reliable enough to be called "semantic".
 The reasons are the following: